Oluwaaferanmi/Oluwaaferanmi/README.md

 - 👋 Hi, I’m @Oluwaferanmi
 - 👀 I’m interested in Everything
-- 🌱 I’m currently learning MAchine learning
+- 🌱 I’m currently learning Machine learning
 - 💞️ I’m looking to collaborate on all kinds of projects
 -
 - 📫 How to reach me denzelfromfarbeyond@gmail.com